nobu-sh/canvapg/README.md

 however, it takes a long time when there is no real-time preview.

 ## Current State
-The code for this project is a bit messy at the moment, I am still composing my ideas. and not all functionality yet available.
+The code for this project is a bit messy at the moment, I am still composing my ideas and not all functionality yet available.

 Public Deployment: https://canvas.nobu.sh/